lucentxo/Deepeak/README.md

   - Entire app bundle is only **584 KB** on disk.
   - **Lazy Popover Allocation**: View hierarchy and window backing stores are torn down immediately on dismiss.
   - Zero-lag, instant presentation without bouncy drop animations.
-  - Pure menu bar utility (`LSUIElement = true`) with no dock icon or ghost settings windows.
+  - Pure menu bar utility with no dock icon.

 ---